jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Steven Kwan season has been a bit of a surprise as to the magnitude of success he has had at the plate.
-Despite missing some time with injury, Kwan leads the league in batting average at .362 as of after yesterday.
-He ranks top 5 among all qualified outfielders in On Base Percentage, Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement and weighted On Base Average.
-He is doing everything that Cleveland is asking of him in the leadoff spot by getting on base for the heart of the order.
-Alongside José Ramírez, Kwan has been a vital piece in acheiving first place in the MLB after the halfway mark this season.
+Steven Kwan's season has been a bit of a surprise given the magnitude of his success at the plate.
+Despite missing some time due to injury, Kwan leads the league in batting average at .362 as of yesterday.
+He also ranks in the top five among all qualified outfielders in on-base percentage, slugging percentage, weighted runs created plus, wins above replacement, and weighted on-base average.
+He is doing everything Cleveland is asking of him in the leadoff spot by getting on base for the heart of the order.
+Alongside José Ramírez, Kwan has been a vital piece in achieving first place in the MLB after the halfway mark this season.

 Designated Hitter - Yordan Alvarez
 ---